-- 1.1.1 This racing class welcomes 2 and 4 wheel drive buggies. - 1.1.2 BRCA 2 Wheel Drive Buggy Championship will be for entrants in accordance with LSOR Construction Rule 1.7 - 1.1.3 BRCA 4 Wheel Drive Buggy Championship will be for entrants in accordance with LSOR Construction Rule 1.8 - 1.2 Short Course Class - 1.2.1 This class is our newest class and is for the short course truck. - 1.2.2 BRCA Short Course Championship is for entrants in accordance with LSOR Construction Rule 1.9 - 1.3 Open Class - 1.3.1 This class is for any large scale vehicle which falls outside of 1.1 and 1.2 above but is within the BRCA generic rules for a radio control vehicle.
-Please see LSOR Construction Rule 1.10. - 1.4 Scrutineering - 1.4.1 Scrutineering will be on a random basis, with a size box, being provided to allow drivers to check their vehicle dimensions.
-Any driver or marshal can ask for a particular car to be checked, if there are grounds for suspecting it's conformity to the rules. - 1.5 Transponders - 1.5.1 All National events are timed using a MYLAPS RC4 decoder and as such all drivers are to ensure their personal transponder works with the timing device.
+- 1.1.1 This racing class welcomes 2 and 4 wheel drive buggies. - 1.1.2 BRCA 2 Wheel Drive Buggy Championship will be for entrants in accordance with LSOR Construction Rule 1.7 - 1.1.3 BRCA 4 Wheel Drive Buggy Championship will be for entrants in accordance with LSOR Construction Rule 1.8

+1.2 SHORT COURSE CLASS

+- 1.2.1 This class is our newest class and is for the short course truck. - 1.2.2 BRCA Short Course Championship is for entrants in accordance with LSOR Construction Rule 1.9

+1.3 SCRUTINEERING

+1.3.1 Scrutineering will be on a random basis, with a size box, being provided to allow drivers to check their vehicle dimensions.
+Any driver or marshal can ask for a particular car to be checked, if there are grounds for suspecting it's conformity to the rules.

+1.4 TRANSPONDERS

+1.4.1 All National events are timed using a MYLAPS RC4 decoder and as such all drivers are to ensure their personal transponder works with the timing device.
 The Race Director is not responsible for any missed laps during the meeting.
 They will inform any driver of any transponder issues at the earliest opportunity during the meeting.
 From 2016 the section will no longer have available handout transponders, any new racer will be offered the loan, if available, of a Harry transponder for their first meeting.